-This HOMEMADE SPAGHETTI SAUCE is quite simple to make!
-Toss your ingredients in a pot to simmer for a couple of hours and you’ll have the most flavorful spaghetti meat sauce ever!
+This Homemade Spaghetti Sauce is full of robust flavors, plenty of garlic, and loads of fresh tomato flavor.
+So easy – just toss your ingredients in a pot to simmer for a couple of hours and you’ll have the most flavorful spaghetti meat sauce ever!

 I once had our family coming over and was in a major time crunch.
 And, yet, I still made homemade ricotta cheese to add to the baked ziti I was serving.
 Ridiculous?
 Probably.
 Worth it?
 100%.